osimplc/osimplc-docs/docs/en/07-ldmicro.md

 Ihor Nehrutsa also maintains an important wiki at https://github.com/LDmicro/LDmicro/wiki, there you will find valuable information about new functions, examples, methods, tutorials, etc.

-> NOTE: The latest version available is v4.4.3.0 (07/08/2018); due it contains a bug that closes
-> the program during the simulation, it is preferable to use the previous version v4.4.2.0 (07/26/2018).

 ### DERIVATIVES